hulyak/react-tutorial/docs/doc1.md

 ![vscode](../static/img/vscode.png)

-- [x] **create-react-app** is a npm package that we can bootstrap our React application without any configuration.
+- [x] **create-react-app** is an npm package that we can bootstrap our React application without any configuration.

 ![create-react-app-github](../static/img/cra.png)